Embloy/.github/profile/README.md

 <!--![Colorful Embloy logo in front of a textured horizontal banner](https://raw.githubusercontent.com/Embloy/.github/main/profile/linkedinbanner.png)-->
 ![Colorful Embloy logo in front of a textured horizontal banner](https://raw.githubusercontent.com/Embloy/.github/main/profile/githubbanner.png)

-This is the Embloy's official open-source software code repository.
+This is Embloy's official open-source software code repository.

 Embloy is a Universal Application Gateway that allows everyone to apply for any job on any website using one single account.
 We eliminate the hassle of managing a wide job search across multiple platforms and offer a fast and easy way to discover new job opportunities, whether it's someones's first or just the next step in their professional journey.